-It's the time of year where you wonder if your child will ever be healthy again.
+It's the time of year when you wonder if your child will ever be healthy again.
 They get sick over and over and over.
 Is there a time to worry that colds and other infections are becoming too frequent?

 How Many Colds Per Year Is Normal for Children?

 Some children seem to always have the sniffles.
 They get one cold after another after another.
 And many parents wonder, "Isn't my child having too many colds?
 Is there something wrong with their immune system?"
-The truth is, children start to get colds after about six months of age when the immunity they received from their mom fades and they have to build up their own immune system.
+The truth is, that children start to get colds after about six months of age when the immunity they received from their mom fades and they have to build up their own immune systems.